melody-rs/fmod-oxide/README.md

 I'm trying to make these bindings as safe as possible, if you find UB please report it!
 There are a couple cases related to thread safety (You can initialize FMOD to be thread unsafe) and panics that I am aware of and actively trying to fix.

-Right now there are a some fns marked as unsafe that I'm not sure how to get working safely.
+Right now there are some fns marked as unsafe that I'm not sure how to get working safely.
 System creation, initialization, and cleanup is a pretty big one- creating a system is really unsafe, and certain functions can only be called before or after system creation.
 Releasing a system is probably the most unsafe operation of all though, as it invalidates all FMOD handles associated with that system!